MLInsightLab/MLInsightLab/README.md

 - Automatically detects and routes based on SSL certificate availability

 ### 7. **Data Store**
-- An externally-accessible MinIO instance is deployed to serve as file storage within the platform.
+- An externally-accessible RustFS instance is deployed to serve as file storage within the platform.
 - This instance is managed by the platform's API Hub to create, delete, and otherwise manage users.
 - Accessible via API for file upload/download